-Distribution: Occurring west of the Cascades crest in Washington; British Columbia to Oregon, east in scattered locations in Idaho and Montana; widespread in central and eastern North America.
+Distribution: Occurring chiefly west of the Cascades crest in Washington; British Columbia to Oregon, east in scattered locations in Idaho and Montana; widespread in central and eastern North America.

 Habitat: Disturbed ground, often in forest understory.

 Origin: Introduced from Europe

 Conservation Status: Not of concern

 Mat-forming perennial, spreading by leafy stolons, the flowering stems 1-3 dm. tall, hairy on two sides.